The Xometry app works best with JavaScript enabled!

 This article will compare SLS vs. MJF and outline their differences, materials, and printing technology.

-SLS Definition and Comparison to MJF
+Intro to SLS and A Quick Comparison to MJF

 SLS (selective laser sintering) is a powder-bed 3D printing technology for thermoplastic materials.
 It was first invented by Dr. Carl Deckard and Dr. Joe Beaman in the mid-1980s.
 This process works by selectively sintering a plastic powder with a laser beam (typically a CO2 laser).
 The laser beam traces out successive cross-sections of a part and sinters the plastic particles as it moves.
 After each layer, the print bed moves down, and another layer of powder is applied.
 Sintering refers to the process of heating the plastic particles to the point where their outer surfaces begin melting.
 This causes the individual particles to stick together.
 SLS technology is a much more mature technology than MJF and functions on a wider range of materials.
-Below is an image of a typical SLS machine:
+Below is an image of a typical SLS machine.

 To learn more, see our guide on SLS Printing.